Odyssey Cinema, St Albans: Re-opening

-In November 2009, the old cinema building was purchased by local entrepreneur James Hannaway, with a plan to refurbish and re-open it as a cinema.
+In November 2009, with the help of local fundraisers, including school children, the old cinema building was purchased by local entrepreneur James Hannaway, with a plan to refurbish and re-open it as a cinema.
 Hannaway had previously led a project to re-open another historic Art Deco cinema, The Rex, Berkhamsted, around 15 km west of St Albans.
-A fundraising campaign was started to restore the cinema to its original 1930s glory and a new name – The Odyssey – was chosen following a public competition.
+A further fundraising campaign was started to restore the cinema to its original 1930s glory and a new name – The Odyssey – was chosen following a public competition.
 It was named after 2001: A Space Odyssey, in honour of director Stanley Kubrick, who had family connections with St Albans.
 Restoration work began in 2013 and the cinema re-opened to the public on 30 November 2014 as an independent, single-screen, arthouse cinema with seating for 500 and a café and bar.

 Architecture

 The building is noted for its Art Deco styling.